GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 ### Being notified when a gamepad gets connected

-The way an app can find out when a gamepad was connected is by listening for the `gamepadconnected` event that triggers on the `window` object.
+To learn when a gamepad is connected, listen for the `gamepadconnected` event that triggers on the `window` object.
 When the user connects a gamepad, which can either happen via USB or via Bluetooth, a `GamepadEvent` is fired that has the gamepad's details in an aptly named `gamepad` property.